 Why Gender-Specific Treatment Is Ideal For Women

-Female-specific treatment provides care with women’s needs in mind.
+Female-specific treatment provides care with women’s individual needs in mind.
 These can include female group facilitators and female counselors or therapists.
-Substance disorders like anxiety and depression that impact women more frequently than men can be the central focal point when needed.
+Substance disorders often co-exist with anxiety and depression that impact women more frequently than men.
 Themes like motherhood, changes in behavior due to hormonal imbalances, workplace challenges (sexism, or balancing work with motherhood), verbal, and physical and sexual abuse may be uncomfortable if discussed with men present.
 Female-specific groups allow the ultimate freedom of expression and can enhance overall trust in treatment programs.

 A study confirmed the types of mental health challenges women face are unique to their treatment preferences and comfort level.
 Additionally, women are more likely to attend and stay through treatment for substance abuse disorders when compared to men.
-Specific factors impacting the recovery experience for women include the presence of a family member.
+Specific factors impacting the recovery experience for women include the involvement of a family member.
 Including a loved one can offer the emotional support needed in recovery to thrive.
 Studies show women are more likely to complete treatment if they stayed at a specific location.
-This means if a woman finds a center offering the best treatment tailored to her needs and she stays, she is better able to complete her recovery.
+This means if a woman finds a center offering the necessary treatment she prefers and she continues treatment, she is better able to complete her recovery.

 Female-focused groups allow members to discuss private gender-focused topics and and feel safe in same-gendered support groups.

 Gender-Specific Treatment and Support Groups